Dr. Yuksel Yurttas

 3. Osteomyelitis (bone infection)

 Osteomyelitis, also known as bone infection, is a potential complication that can occur following limb lengthening surgery, particularly in methods that involve external fixation.
-To prevent osteomyelitis, patients should maintain proper hygiene, follow post-operative care instructions and avoid exposing the surgical site to dirt or bacteria.
+To prevent osteomyelitis, patients should maintain proper hygiene, follow post-operative care instructions, and avoid exposing the surgical site to dirt or bacteria.

 Additionally, regular needle site dressings and bandage changes can also help minimize the risk of infection.
 If osteomyelitis is detected, it can be treated with antibiotics and pain relievers in the early stages, but surgical intervention may be necessary in some cases.